 Snap up an original though because I know other companies are going to try to rip them off and the authentic version is always the better product.
-You can find all three colors on the bökee site and they are available now for $20.
-If you use the code PREGNANTCHICKEN10 you’ll get 10% off too.
+You can find all the colors on Amazon.

 These ball pits caught my eye because they were truly beautiful – like a big soft pit of pearls or marbles.
 They are made in Denmark from plant-based foam and the balls are made with LDPE plastic and are CE approved.
 You can customize everything from the shape and fabric on the pit, to the color of the balls – I think they have 31 colors.
 (On a related note, I looked high and low for something like this to hold my son’s LEGO and couldn’t find anything.
 Clearly, I needed to search in Denmark.)
 They start at $150 so they aren’t cheap but it’s made well and doesn’t look like a pink-eye pit you’d find at a carnival, which is why we’re slapping a best baby product of 2020 badge on ’em.
 You can shop them on the Kidkii site.